alchemical-lich/alchemical-lich.github.io/_posts/2022-11-26-cyborg-shadowrun.md

 | 20 | Political activist |

 ## Detailed Skills
-Characters have a list of skills with varying skill levels, ranging from 0 (untrained), to 1 (trained), 2 (expert), 3 (master).
+Characters have a list of **skills** with varying **ratings**, ranging from 0 (**untrained**), to 1 (**trained**), 2 (**expert**), 3 (**master**).

 Skill tests use the associated attribute modifier + the skill rating vs. DR. Some skill checks are only possible for trained skills.

 At character creation, PVNKS get two skill points they can allocate to two separate skills.
-They also get 1 point they can allocate to a specific Knowledge or Language Skill.For every positive ability modifier in their Knowledge Attribute, they get an additional skill point that can be allocated to Knowledge or Language Skills.
+They also get 1 point they can allocate to a specific Knowledge or Language Skill.
+For every positive ability modifier in their Knowledge Attribute, they get an additional skill point that can be allocated to Knowledge or Language Skills.

-In RAW CY_BORG attribute modifiers range from -3 to +3 (with an average modifier of +0) vs. a standard DR12 (DR ranges from 6 to 18).
+In RAW CY_BORG, attribute modifiers range from -3 to +3 (with an average modifier of +0) vs. a standard DR12 (DR ranges from 6 to 18).
 This implies an average success probability of 45%, a max success probability of 90% (+3 vs DR6) and a minimum success probability of 0% (-3 vs. DR18).

 Adding skill ratings increases the range of modifiers from -3 to +6.
-This makes PVNKS slightly more competent, which is probably ok.
+This makes PVNKS slightly more competent, which is probably ok becasue Shadowrunners are competent operators.
 A trained PC has now a 50% chance of success against a normal task, while a world-class expert (Skill Ranking 4) has a 65% chance.
 If you prefer to keep the game gritty, scale up the DR list on p.41 by 1 or 2 points (e.g., standard DR become 13 or 14).

 | **Skill** | **Associated Attributes** |